List of Fast & Furious characters: Letty Ortiz

 In Fast & Furious 6, it is revealed that she has amnesia, and is part of a lethally skilled mercenary organization led by Owen Shaw, a criminal mastermind.
 Dominic makes several attempts to try and reach out to her, but she does not remember him.
 Dom and Letty eventually talk about a race and he tells her about their history together, but she chooses to remain with Shaw.
 It is revealed that Brian felt guilty for having Letty be an informant for the FBI to help him to take down Arturo Braga and having this led to her being presumed dead.
 She is also described as a tough street woman by Riley, due to their first encounter, showcasing that her personality is still intact.
 During a heist, Shaw tries to have her killed out of spite, but she is rescued by Dominic, gaining her full trust in him.
-Brian learns from Braga himself that he had found out about Letty's undercover status from Shaw, and that Felix was supposed to kill her but out of sympathy had given her a chance to live.
+Brian learns from Braga himself that he had found out about Letty's undercover status from Shaw, and that Fenix was supposed to kill her but out of sympathy had given her a chance to live.
 Shaw decided to do it himself but found that she had the skills needed for his team and used her amnesia to gain her trust.
 Brian later attempts to apologize to her, but Letty tells him that while she does not remember much about being an informant, she knows that she would not allow someone to force her into doing something she does not want to do.
 She assists Hobbs, Dom, and the others in stopping both Owen and his crew.
 Despite not being able to remember her previous life with Dom, she returns home with him stating that "it feels like home".